Adaptive multilevel subset simulation with selective refinement: Problem Formulation and Model Hierarchies

-where $h_\ell$ is a discretisation parameter, such as mesh size, $\alpha$ is a convergence rate and $C(\omega)$ is a constant that may depend on $\omega$.
-Both $\alpha$ and $C(\omega)$ can be estimated using adjoint methods or hierarchical error estimators, see, e.g., \cite{GS02}, or \cite{BDW2011,O2018} for SDEs or PDEs with random coefficients.
+where $h$ is a discretisation parameter, e.g., mesh size, and $\alpha$ is a convergence rate.
+The constant $C(\omega)$ may depend on $\omega$. for SDEs or PDEs with random coefficients, $\alpha$ and $C(\omega)$ can be estimated using adjoint methods or hierarchical error estimators, see, e.g., \cite{BDW2011,GS02,O2018}.

-If the corresponding sequence of meshes $\mathcal{T}_j$, $j \in \mathbb{N}_0$, is obtained by uniform mesh refinement with $h_j = h_0 2^{-j}$ for some fixed coarsest mesh $\mathcal{T}_0$, then the bound in \eqref{eq:error_bound} can be achieved by choosing $\gamma = 2^{-\alpha}$ and $j(\omega) \ge \max\big(0, \ell+\log_2(h_0 C(\omega)^{1/\alpha})\big)$.
-Note that this crucially requires a sample-dependent mesh hierarchy.
+For sufficiently well behaved models $\mathcal M$ and sufficiently smooth functionals $\Phi$, there exists a constant $C_{\max} < \infty$ such that $C(\omega) \le C_{\max}$ $\Pr$-almost surely in $\omega$.
+Thus, considering for example numerical approximations of $G$ obtained on a sequence of uniformly refined meshes $\mathcal{T}_\ell$, $\ell \in \mathbb{N}_0$, with $h_\ell = h_0 2^{-\ell}$ and $\mathcal{T}_0$ some fixed coarsest mesh, the bound in \eqref{eq:error_bound} can be achieved for every $\ell \in \mathbb N$ by choosing $G_\ell = \tilde G_{h_\ell}$ and $\gamma = 2^{-\alpha}$, provided $h_0 \le C_{\max}^{-1/\alpha}$.
 The constant $q$ in \eqref{eq:cost1} depends on the (physical) dimension of the problem, the order of accuracy of the underlying numerical method, and the choice of deterministic solver.
 The constant $c_0$ depends on the distribution of the constant $C(\omega)$.
-A similar choice is possible in the case of locally adaptive mesh refinement, driven by an a posteriori error estimator.
-In that case, the bound in \eqref{uniform_bound} is typically replaced by a sharper bound in terms of the number of mesh elements \cite{BeRa96}.
+A similar choice is possible in the case of finite element methods with locally adaptive mesh refinement driven by an a posteriori error estimator.
+In that case, the bound in \eqref{uniform_bound} can be replaced by a sharper bound in terms of the number of mesh elements, cf.\ \cite{BeRa96}.

+{Finally, we mention that both Assumption~\ref{ass:error_estimate1} and Assumption~\ref{ass:selective_refinement} are formulated as $\mathbb P$-almost sure conditions, and we are aware of the fact that in practical scenarios this may be very restrictive.
+It is of great interest to relax this assumption and to allow numerical error bounds that hold only with high probability or in an $L^p$-sense instead of $\mathbb P$-almost surely.
+However, this relaxation would lead to non-trivial changes in the complexity analysis presented in Section~\ref{sec:complexity}.
+Therefore, we will leave this extension for future work.}